charlizzz/invoice-manager/README.md

 Small API example to handle invoices for a freelancer.

+## Endpoints

+  - "/users" of type GET is returning a list of the first 100 users from the db

+  - "/invoice" of type POST is returning a HTTP Status code 204, otherwise an HTTP Status error code (500, 400)
+    - accept a JSON as input such as :

+    ```json
+    {
+    "user_id": 21,
+    "amount": 113,
+    "label": "Work for April"
+    }
+    ```

+  - "/transaction" of type POST is returning a HTTP Status code 204, otherwise an HTTP Status error code (404, 400, 422, 500)
+      - accept a JSON as input such as :

+    ```json
+    {
+    "invoice_id": 42,
+    "amount": 956,
+    "reference": "JMPINV200220117"
+    }
+    ```

+## Note

+For now, on the endpoints "/invoice" and "/transaction", I made the choice to refuse float type number as input.
+Consistency of the values' type.

 ## Technical Improvements

+  - Have to mock the db to test HTTP API (aim 100% coverage)

   - Improve the unit test with many transactions to test concurrency